kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 Learning notes:

-	*	The chemical compound could be coded either as (A = -1, B = +1), or (A = +1, B = -1).
+	*	The chemical compound could be coded either as (A = :math:`-1`, B = :math:`+1`), or (A = :math:`+1`, B = :math:`-1`).
 The interpretation of the :math:`x_C` coefficient is the same, regardless of the coding.

- 	*	Even just the tabulation of the raw data gives us some interpretation of the results.
+ 	*	Just the tabulation of the raw data gives us some interpretation of the results.
 Why?
 Since the variables are manipulated independently, we can just look at the relationship of each factor to :math:`y`, without considering the others.
-It is expected that the chemical compound and speed have a strong effect on :math:`y`, but particularly the chemical :math:`\times` speed interaction.
-You get this last interpretation by writing out the full :math:`\mathrm{X}` design matrix.
+It is expected that the chemical compound and speed have a strong effect on :math:`y`, but we can also see the **chemical** :math:`\times` **speed** interaction.
+You get this last interpretation by writing out the full :math:`\mathbf{X}` design matrix.

 Assessing significance of main effects and interactions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When there are no replicate points, then the number of factors to estimate from a full factorial is :math:`2^k` from the :math:`2^k` observations.
+When there are no :index:`replicate points <pair: replicates; experiments>`, then the number of factors to estimate from a full factorial is :math:`2^k` from the :math:`2^k` observations.
 So there are no degrees of freedom left to calculate the standard error, nor to calculate the confidence intervals for the main effects and interaction terms.

 The standard error can be estimated if complete replicates are available.
 However, a complete replicate is onerous, because a complete replicate implies the entire experiment is repeated: system setup, running the experiment and measuring the result.
-Taking two samples from the same experiment is not a replicate, that is only an estimate of the measurement error (analytical error).
-Furthermore, there are better ways to spend our experimental budget than running replicate experiments - see the section on :ref:`screening designs <DOE-saturated-screening-designs>` later on.
+Taking two samples from one actual experiment and measuring :math:`y` twice is not a true replicate, that is only an estimate of the measurement error and analytical error.

+Furthermore, there are better ways to spend our experimental budget than running complete replicate experiments - see the section on :ref:`screening designs <DOE-saturated-screening-designs>` later on.
+Only later in the overall experimental procedure should we run replicate experiments as a verification step and to assess the statistical significance of effects.

 There are 2 main ways we can determine if a main effect or interaction is significant.